 Preneed Funeral insurance

-Preneed insurance is used to fund a funeral service agreement between you and a funeral home.
+Preneed insurance is a type of permanent life insurance that is used to fund a funeral service agreement between you and a funeral home.
 You decide every element you want included in your funeral service, which includes everything from the casket to flowers to transportation for the family.
 The funeral home director totals the costs, and that amount is the basis for your Preneed insurance plan.
 You can either pay the amount in one installment or through monthly premiums.
 Upon your death, the funds are used to pay the funeral home for your funeral.

 Photo credit: iStock